shamdasani/shamdasani.org/_posts/internship.md

 In May 2018, I attended Apple's developer's conference ([WWDC](https://developer.apple.com/wwdc)) as a [student scholar](https://www.youtube.com/watch?v=b3Huqtw2log).
 For years, I had followed Apple keynotes and installed the [latest iOS betas](https://www.youtube.com/watch?v=H3mtgIvBElM); now, I had the chance to experience it in person — and meet so many incredibly talented people while I was at it.

 During a lunch at the conference, I happened to sit next to one of these people: [Veeral](https://veeralpatel.com), a current Apple intern.
+We kept in touch.

-About a year later, Veeral updated me that he graduated school and was going to be joining a startup based in NYC as an early engineer.
+About a year later, Veeral updated me that he graduated school and was going to be joining a corporate card startup based in NYC as an early engineer.

 The startup that Veeral joined is known as [Ramp](https://ramp.com).

 ![Time is money](/assets/blog/internship/time-is-money.png)